siderolabs/rfcs/002-key-management.md

 ## Motivation

-Left to their own devices wide liberties can be taken with private key handling which can lead to substantial and non obvious risks.
+Left to their own devices, wide liberties can be taken with private key handling which can lead to substantial and non-obvious risks.

-For this reason we wish to clearly define a strategy for best practices.
+For this reason, we wish to clearly define a strategy for best practices.

 ## Assumptions

-* Any private key exposed to unreproducable binaries is compromised
+* Any private key exposed to unreproducible binaries is compromised
-* Any private key exposed to internet connected memory is compromised
+* Any private key exposed to internet-connected memory is compromised
 * Any private key that can be used without physical consent is compromised
 * Any key pair without physical backups will become irrecoverable at any time
 * Any public key not signed by peers or a well maintained CA is is an imposter